 The brisket has long muscle fibres that become soft and tender when cooked low and slow.
 As long as that simple guideline is followed, you will get a falling-apart tender roast with fabulous flavour.

-You can put a pot roast in the crock pot while it’s still frozen, with about 1/4 cup of water and an onion quartered into chunks.
-Turn the crock pot on low in the morning, and by dinner time it will be ready to eat.
-For a complete meal, throw some whole or halved potatoes, diced carrots, and your other favourite vegetables and herbs in with the frozen roast.
-Could there be an easier family dinner for busy days?
+You can place your brisket in a crock pot or dutch oven while it’s still frozen, with about 1/4 cup of water and an onion quartered into chunks.
+Put it on low heat in the morning, and by dinner time it will be ready to eat.
+For a complete meal, throw in some whole or halved potatoes, diced carrots, and your other favourite vegetables and herbs with the frozen roast.